Concerns for second time parents

 What if I can’t cope with the different demands?

-Coping with toddler and newborn can be challenging at times.
+Coping with a toddler and a newborn can be challenging at times.
 But it can be reassuring to know that often second babies can seem more settled and entertain or put themselves to sleep much easier than first babies do.
 This may be due to the fact that YOU have greater skills and confidence.
 You may also be less worried about ‘doing everything right’ and the effects of this greater confidence can follow through to have a calming affect on your new baby.

 Your second child will only ever know life where your time is divided between more children, and so they may also be quicker to adjust to their environment and may seem less demanding and more easygoing than your first.
-Of course, there are instances where for whatever reason your second child may be more demanding, but together you will learn to accommodate and draw on the resources available with you to make it work.
+Of course, there are instances where, for whatever reason, your second child may be more demanding but together you will learn to accommodate and draw on the resources available with you to make it work.

 What about me?

-There is no doubt that probably one of the greatest challenges and realities is that you will have less time for yourself – especially in the first months.
+There is no doubt that probably one of the greatest challenges and realities is that you will have less time for yourself, especially in the first months.
 For this reason, it can be important to try and arrange time alone.
 Even a trip to the supermarket without a pram can feel invigorating – so having a few hours by yourself, preferably out of the house, can help you feel calmer, more relaxed and reinvigorate your sense of self as a person.

-Similarly it can also be hard to find time to spend with your partner, so once things begin to settle, planning time for this can be a great opportunity to reflect together and rekindle your partnership as new parents to your extending family.
+Similarly, it can also be hard to find time to spend with your partner so, once things begin to settle, planning time for this can be a great opportunity to reflect together and rekindle your partnership as new parents to your extending family.